-This paper develops gender-specific shifters for labor productivity and combines them with nationally representative data on domestic violence to estimate the causal effect of female labor productivity on domestic violence in Peru.
+This paper develops gender-specific shifters for labor productivity and combines them with nationally representative data on domestic violence to estimate the causal effect of women's economic opportunities on domestic violence in Peru.
 I find that female labor productivity reduces the incidence of domestic violence, and that this effect is not driven by increases in household income.
-In addition, I find this negative effect holds for more severe types of violence, including physical domestic violence and femicide.
+In addition, this negative effect holds for more severe types of violence, including physical domestic violence and femicide.

 I also investigate the mechanisms through which increases in female labor productivity reduce domestic violence.
-I find no evidence of changes in gender norms or women's bargaining power within the household.
-Instead, the results are consistent with greater independence and time spent away from the household, which free women to seek help outside of the domestic sphere, driving the observed effect.
-Therefore, although the main negative effect of female labor productivity on domestic violence is consistent with the prediction of standard economic models of the household, it is not because of the bargaining channel they propose, for which I find no evidence.
+I find no evidence of changes in gender norms or women's bargaining power in the household.
+Instead, the results are consistent with greater independence and time spent away from the household, which enable women to seek help outside of the domestic sphere, driving the effect.
+Therefore, although the main negative effect of female labor productivity on domestic violence is consistent with the prediction of standard economic models of the household, I find no evidence that this effect is operating through the bargaining channel they propose.
 Instead, I find evidence that distance from the household and new connections outside domestic life that result from increases in female labor productivity are responsible for increasing women's ability to escape violence.

 Theories of "male backlash" hypothesize that increases in female status could have a positive effect on the incidence of domestic violence in contexts with very unequal gender norms in which violence against women is normalized.
 Peru in many ways fits this description, and, in many contexts including the present study, there is a positive correlation between women's employment and domestic violence.
-However, my main findings show a negative causal effect of increases in female labor productivity on domestic violence.
+However, the main findings show a negative causal effect of increases in female labor productivity on domestic violence.
 This effect holds even for districts with the highest acceptability of violence against women, highest levels of domestic violence, and lowest female autonomy over household decision-making.